 IX.A.
-House Officer Evaluation/ Clinical Competency Committee and non-physician members of the health care team who have frequent contact with the House Officers.
+House Officer Evaluation/ Clinical Competency Committee

+The Program Director must appoint a Clinical Competency Committee (CCC) for each Program.
+At a minimum the CCC must be composed of three members of the Program faculty.
+Others eligible for appointment to the committee include faculty from other Programs and non-physician members of the health care team who have frequent contact with the House Officers.
 The Program must have a policy that describes the responsibilities of the committee.
 The CCC should prepare and assure the reporting of Milestones evaluations of each House Officer semi- annually to ACGME; and, advise the Program Director regarding House Officer progress, including promotion, remediation, and dismissal.